jonluca/blog/_posts/2023-04-13-mimessage.md

 ### Semantic Search

 I also wanted to add semantic search, as those results will often blow pure text searches out of the water.
-I used OpenAI and pinecone to create and store the embeddings for each text message, respectively.
+I used OpenAI and ChromaDB to create and store the embeddings for each text message, respectively.

 {% include image.html footnote="Enabling semantic search on top of imessage" file="semantic-search" alt="semantic search" %}